© 2006-2015 Bob Hackett, Sander Kingsepp, Peter Cundall and Erich Muehlthaler

 MIYAKE departs Tanoura anchorage, Yokosuka and anchors off Kisarazu where convoy No. 3515 is assembled.
 At Yokosuka, MIYAKE had taken on board several Navy radar operators and a dozen Army officers and soldiers.

 17 May 1944:

-At 0616, MIYAKI departs Tateyama, Japan with destroyer HATAKAZE, kaibokan CD-16 and MIKURA minesweeper W-20, subchaser CH-48, minelayer SARUSHIMA and auxiliary netlayer KOA MARU escorting convoy No. 3515 consisting of HAKUSAN, NIPPONKAI, TOYO, KINSHU, HINKO, REIKAI, EIKO, NATSUKAWA, SEIGA, MEITO and CHIYO MARUs and UNYO MARU No. 8.
+At 0616, MIYAKI departs Tateyama, Japan with destroyer HATAKAZE (F), kaibokan CD-16 and MIKURA, minesweeper W-20, subchaser CH-48 and minelayer SARUSHIMA and auxiliary netlayer KOA MARU escorting convoy No. 3515 consisting of HAKUSAN, NIPPONKAI, TOYO TOHO, KINSHU, HINKO, REIKAI, EIKO, NATSUKAWA, SEIGA, MEITO AKESHIMA and CHIYO MARUs and UNYO MARU No. 8.
 En route the ships have to battle a heavy gale for several days.
 It is only after convoy has passed Io-Jima when the storm calms down.

 25 May 1944:

 At 0708, convoy arrives safely at Tanapag Harbor, Saipan.